Easy Red Beans and Rice Recipe

 • Add the sausage and cook that briefly, 10-15 seconds.

-• Add the tomato sauce, water from rinsing the can, broth, beans and Worcestershire.
+• Add the tomato sauce, water from rinsing the can, vegetable or chicken broth, beans, and Worcestershire.

 • Bring to a boil, reduce heat to low and simmer 25-30 minutes or until thickened.